EddieH80/final-project/README.md

 #### Goal

 Create a shader in WebGL that takes in an SDF scene and stylizes the appearance of the geometry to make it look like a traditional Chinese ink painting.
+Specifically will create a horse SDF scene to mimic the inspiration paintings.

 #### Inspiration/reference: